lordbinary11/ecareerguide-backend/RENDER_DEPLOYMENT.md

-# Deploying ECareerGuide Backend on Render
+# Deploying ECareerGuide Backend on Render (Docker)

-This guide will help you deploy your PHP backend on Render and access the APIs.
+This guide will help you deploy your PHP backend on Render using Docker and access the APIs.

 ## Prerequisites